 <input id="number" @keypress="validateNumber" />

-@keypress is a javascript event, called whenever the key is pressed. validateNumber is an event handler defined in the Methods section of a component. keycodes for number in keyboard is 48 to 57. which means the input box is not allowed other key codes.
+@keypress is a javascript event, called whenever the key is pressed. validateNumber is an event handler defined in the Methods section of a component. keycodes for the number on the keyboard are 48 to 57. which means the input box is not allowed other key codes.
 As keyPressed is directly attached to DOM, any changes refresh the page, event.preventDefault enables not to reload the page.

 complete code for InputNumber Component: